 |1787||Praid becomes property of the Treasury of Vienna, systematic mining established.|

-Dealul Sarii (salt hill, 567m asl) is composed of salt, a deposit which is 2000m thick and estimated to consist of 3 Billion tons of salt.
+Dealul Sarii (salt hill, 567 m asl) is composed of salt.
+The salt deposit is one of the largest bodies of rock salt in Europe, and estimated to consist of 3 Billion tons of salt.
+The diapir is slightly elliptical with diameters of: 1.2 km and 1.4 km and has a depth of 2700 m.
 The surface of the salt is eroded by rain water and shows halo karst phenomena.

 A specialty was the Szekler salt, which meant the right to mine salt three times a year without any restriction or tax.
 Szekler (in Hungarian Szekely) were ethnically Hungarians who lived in the northern-central regions of Transylvania as pastoralists.
 They enjoyed exemption from taxation in return for military service.
 It was an important right for them, but it was abandoned in 1558 by Prince Ioan Sigismund II.
 Discontent rose and in culminated 1562 in the Szekler Rising.
 But they were defeated and the tax exemtion was cancelled.

-The speleotherapy, or better halotherapy, is based on the special climate of the mine.
-The warm, dry, and absolutely clean air is ideal for patients with lung diseases, such as asthma, bronchitis and allergies.
+The halotherapy, a form of speleotherapy, is based on the special climate of the mine.
+The warm, dry, and absolutely clean air is ideal for patients with respiratory diseases, such as asthma, bronchitis and allergies.
 The management gives additional positive aspects like a bigger pressure than on the surface and highly ionized air.
-This is a typical holistic therapy which is generally not accepted by allopathic doctors, but it is very polular in many communistic countries.
+This is a typical holistic therapy which is generally not accepted by allopathic doctors, but it is very poplular in many communistic countries.
 A complete treatment takes 18 days, with daily visits to the mine, but it is said to have a verifiable positive effect from three to four visits on.

 The salt is also used for other purposes.
-For example there is a salt water swimmming pool, which is for wellness and relaxation, rheuma treatment, and skin deseases.
+For example there is a salt water swimmming pool, which is for wellness and relaxation, rheuma treatment, and skin diseases.
 The water is 36 °C warm, which limits the healthy bathing time to 30 minutes.
-Typically a treatment consists of 10-14 warm baths of 10 to 30 minutes.
+Typically, a treatment consists of 10-14 warm baths of 10 to 30 minutes.
 One of the pools is open air, the others are inside, but the bath is open only during Summer.

 The mine also offers regular mine tours.
 The visitors are driven into the mine by bus, tours start as soon as the number of 25 visitors is reached, which is rather often with about 2,500 visitors daily.
 The tours include an underground mining museum, which shows salt minerals, mining tools, and folk art objects.
 It explains the mining technology and the salt transport.
 There are also art exhibitions, were sculptures cut out of the salt are shown.
 Beneath the chapel and the beer garden, there is even an internet cafe.